Regieoper: Examples

 At the extreme end of the "shock" spectrum lies Calixto Bieito's 2004 Berlin production of Mozart's Die Entführung aus dem Serail.
 This opera has had many incarnations, even delving into the realm of parody, as evidenced by director Josh Shaw's 2015 production for the Pacific Opera Project wherein the opera is set as a Star Trek episode with tenor Brian Cheney in the starring role as Captain James T. Belmonte.
 Bieto's production, though, is considered to be the most radical to date.

 The inspiration for Mozart's opera was the overwhelming fascination of Europeans by all things Turkish.
 Orientalist elements abound in this story of a hero trying to rescue two girls from the clutches of an evil Pasha who has installed them in his harem (seraglio).
-Instead of a genteel harem, Bieto has set this Abduction in a modern, garish bordello where men and women engage in extreme acts of sex and brutality.
+Instead of a genteel harem, Bieito has set this Abduction in a modern, garish bordello where men and women engage in extreme acts of sex and brutality.
 The sets consist mainly of whorehouse accoutrements, the lighting is colored and garish, and the costumes for the most part are leather pants and bras with a smattering of sexy dressing gowns.
 In one scene, Osmin seems to cut off a woman's nipple with a knife, in another he forces a woman to drink a cup of urine.
 Towards the end of the opera, a body appears to be dismembered.
-Although Bieto seems to add these elements mainly to shock and dismay, he is a director known for trying to express difficult issues, such as sex used as brutality, in a manner that would speak to modern audiences.
+Although Bieito seems to add these elements mainly to shock and dismay, he is a director known for trying to express difficult issues, such as sex used as brutality, in a manner that would speak to modern audiences.
 In this case, it may be effective, but absolutely nothing is left of Mozart's original vision except his divine music.